mobilemutex/ghidra_scripts/parser-detection/Ghidra Parser Function Detection Script.md

 ## Overview

-This comprehensive Python script automates the identification of message and file parsing functions within loaded binaries in Ghidra.
+This script automates the identification of message and file parsing functions within loaded binaries in Ghidra.
 It is specifically designed for analyzing large C++ binaries where virtual calls and complex class structures make manual analysis challenging and time-consuming.

-The script employs sophisticated pattern-based analysis techniques to detect functions that are likely involved in data parsing operations, including protocol handlers, file format parsers, message decoders, and data serialization/deserialization routines.
+The script employs pattern-based analysis techniques to detect functions that are likely involved in data parsing operations, including protocol handlers, file format parsers, message decoders, and data serialization/deserialization routines.

 ## Features